dmavani25/DivineManuscriptsDB/docs/phase3.md

 - **[DONE]** Implement filtering functionality on the UI.
 - **[DONE]** Add interfaces with the database for adding/deleting books and users.
 - **[DONE]** Create UI components to handle book lending and returning.
-- Finalize and Connect all the UI components together and link them to backend
+- **[DONE]** Finalize and Connect all the UI components together and link them to backend
+- Add custom pages and views for different users: admin, faculty, students

 ## Extended Goals:
 - Integrate with the chosen publisher API to fetch book details.